tSM JEXL Basics

 - Trying to Write Multiple Statements: Only one expression is allowed—no

-blocks. - Confusing Validation Logic: A
+if { }blocks. - Confusing Validation Logic: A

-return in validation means “show error.” - Ignoring
+truereturn in validation means “show error.” - Ignoring

-: Remember that custom fields on forms or entities are often in$context.form.chars
+.chars.: Remember that custom fields on forms or entities are often in$context.form.charsor$context.entity.chars. - Forgetting Where You Are: On creation forms, use

-; on detail pages, use$context.entity
+$context.form; on detail pages, use$context.entity.

 9. Conclusion

-sub-fields), mastering single-expression logic, and leveraging tSM’s built-in functions, you can customize forms and pages for everything from simple hide/show rules to advanced data validation.
+By understanding how $context.form and $context.entity work (including their .chars. sub-fields), mastering single-expression logic, and leveraging tSM’s built-in functions, you can customize forms and pages for everything from simple hide/show rules to advanced data validation.
 Always keep these points in mind:

 - One Line: Fit all logic into a single JEXL expression.